-For example, if you decide to ask your spouse what he/she thinks you should do about ending your marriage, he or she may be angry and not have your best interests at heart.
+As an example, if you decide to ask your spouse what he/she thinks you should do about ending your marriage, he or she may be angry and not have your best interests at heart.
 Instead of being forthright and fair he/she may transfer money, stop paying bills or do something worse.

 Step One: Assess your Situation

 Whether you are contemplating divorce or the decision has already been made, you must realistically assess your situation.
 By assess, I mean take an objective but up-close and personal, high-definition look at your life exactly as it is right now.

 Three of the most important facets to understand initially are:

 - Your finances, including your income, liquid assets, expenses and debts

 - Your spouse’s demeanor, temperament and personality

 It probably goes without saying but these three aspects of a divorcing person’s life usually dictate the level of ease or difficulty in a divorce.